realkemon/home/pages/etl_supply.md

 ## Story

-**Campaign: Submarine Depot**
+### Campaign: Submarine Depot

 1. **‘Supply Depot, by ginc’**
-2. ‘Adlernest, by Dersaidin’ *(planned)*
+2. ‘Adlernest, by Dersaidin’ *(work-in-progress)*
 3. ’Bergen, by Detoeni’

-Axis submarines from a naval base near Bergen, Norway are cause for much distress in the Northern Atlantic.
+*Axis submarines from a naval base near Bergen, Norway are cause for much distress in the Northern Atlantic.
 After failed attempts of disabling the base from sea and air, the OSA headquarters decided to send paratroopers behind enemy lines.
-Their task: Disrupt the supply lines of the base and strike a then vulnerable base from land.
-In the first mission, the Axis are preparing a shipment destined for the naval base from a supply depot in the mountains.
-The Allied paratroopers must seize those supplies for the local resistance to strengthen their efforts against the Axis forces in the region.
-In the second mission, alarmed by the loss of the first supply shipment, the Axis attempt to organise retaliation.
-The Allies must infiltrate the Axis fortification and steal the documents depicting Axis troop movements to disrupt their retaliation attempts.
-In the third mission, the Axis attempt to hold their naval base to ensure submarine operations in the Northern Atlantic.
-The Allies launch their attack on the weakened base and must disable communications to submarines on patrol to enforce their retreat and allow Allied convoys to reach the shores safely.
+As a direct attack proved fruitless, the ALlies paratroopers are tasked with disrupting the  naval base's supply lines and subsequently strike a then vulnerable base from land.
+The Axis are attempting to defend their storage facilities to keep a continuous resupply line open to the naval base.*

+### 'Supply Depot, by ginc'
+The first target of the Allied paratroopers tasked with disrupting supply lines of the naval base is a smaller supply depot.
+According to reports by the local resistance, this depot is currently in the process of preparing a supply shipment.
+The Allies, therefore, launch an attack to steal this shipment and use it to further strengthen the efforts of the local resistance.
+The Axis cannot, under any circumstances, allow this shipment to fall into Allied hands and will attempt to defend the depot at all cost.

 ## Objectives